Gloria Gaynor: “I Survived This And It Will Not Stop Me.”

 Legendary Disco Queen Gloria Gaynor sings her signature hit, “I Will Survive” a little stronger nowadays because she’s literally lived through a battle for her life, but survived it.

-Then after decades of touring in the early 2000’s, Gaynor was touring in the U.S. and Europe performing her hit songs including “Never Can Say Goodbye” and the iconic “I Will Survive” when she was nearly sidelined with pain in both of her knees.
+After decades of touring in the U.S. and Europe performing her hit songs including “Never Can Say Goodbye” and the iconic “I Will Survive,” she was nearly sidelined with pain in both of her knees.
 “It was tough to dance and move around the stage,” she says.

 At first, Gloria’s knees started feeling achy, especially when she was active.
 “I felt stiff when I woke up in the morning and twinges of pain climbing stairs.”
 The pain steadily increased and lingered.
 “I started feeling uncomfortable all the time,” she says.